 How to Select the Right Engineering Course for the Future?

 There has been steady innovation across industries.
-To harness such innovation, the demand for engineers is at a peak than before.
+To harness such innovation, the demand for engineers is at a peak compared to before.

 Fields like data science, artificial intelligence, and robotics make the future scope of engineering quite promising.
 As a result, to gain a complete understanding of these domains, it is essential to find a suitable engineering course.